PureStorage-OpenConnect/tripleo-deployment-configs/README.rst

 This newly created image can then be pushed to a registry that has been configured as the sources of images to be used by the RHOSP deployment.

+Red Hat Certified versions of these containers can also be used.
+These can be found in the Red Hat Container Catalog.
+See https://access.redhat.com/containers/#/search/pure

 Edit the overcloud container images environment file (usually ``overcloud_images.yaml``, created when using the ``openstack overcloud container image prepare`` command) and change the